Will3am13/Robot_Vision_System/Final_Paper.md

 The robotic manipulation system demonstrates precise adaptive control through our variable-range sorting implementation.
 In tests matching RUT-01 criteria, the system achieved 97.1% successful pickup rate for batteries in normal orientation, and 84.3% for batteries at arbitrary angles, surpassing our orientation detection target of 85%.
 Position accuracy was measured at ±0.41mm, within our expected ±0.5mm specification.

-Table 19 – Detection accuracy and performance results
+Table 19: Summary of key test results against acceptance criteria
 | Test parameter                | Requirement            | Result (mean ± Δ) | Verdict |
 |-------------------------------|------------------------|-------------------|---------|
 | **Processing time**           | < 200 ms / frame       | 200 ms ± 15 ms    | PASS    |